 About Helping Hand Home (the Home): Our mission is to provide a nurturing and therapeutic home and to restore each child to a healthy family setting.

-Can you tell us more about the Capital Campaign and Building a Future of Hope?
+By: Can you tell us more about the Capital Campaign and Building a Future of Hope?

 The Building a Future of Hope Capital Campaign has been a tremendous success for the Home’s east campus.
 Thanks to the generosity of donors and supporters, the campaign was able to fund a range of vital projects to expand the Home’s programs and services.
 These included the construction of eight new homes for children in residential treatment, a community and learning room, a permanent facility for the University of Texas (UT)/ Helping Hand Home (HHH) Charter School and additional space to double the capacity of the foster care and adoption program.
 The campaign also supported essential renovations to existing facilities and created a sustainability fund.
 After several months of construction, the project wrapped up in December 2022.
 The Home is now focused on finalizing the landscaping and grounds around the new construction to create a welcoming and nurturing environment for the children and families they serve.